mytute/mysql/README.md

 /var/log/mysql_slow.log rw, # add this line
 $ sudo systemctl reload apparmor

-if you want to log as mysql user
+# if you want to log as mysql user
 $ sudo usermod -s /bin/bash mysql
 $ sudo su - mysql
 $ exit # for exit from mysql user to previous user
 ```

+## Monitoring & Logging

+## High Availability & Scaling
+Replication allows a copy of data from the master database to be automatically replicated to one or more slave databases.
+This improves availability, disaster recovery, and read performance.